-Here I have compiled the list of those Blogging apps for Mac, which I use currently and you should also use them to increase your productivity.
-Note: All of them doesn’t work offline.
+I have compiled this list of the best blogging apps for Mac.
+These are all apps I currently use and you should also consider using them to increase your productivity.

 Best Blogging Software for Mac OS